Bryan04107/Cloud-Based-Web-Application/README.md

 2. Functional navigation bar.
 3. Functional header and footer.
 4. Linked placeholder pages
-5. Cookies for tabs and user themes.
+5. Cookies for navigated tabs, user themes and tabs header/content.
 6. Functional hamburger menu.
 7. Five themes implemented to choose from (detects user system theme).
+9. Up to 15 Tabs Header each with modifiable name.
+9. Customizable inputs for Tabs Content.
+10. Tabs Page with functional HTML output.

 ## How to Run Locally

 1. Clone the repository.
 2. Install dependencies with `npm install`.
 3. Run the development server with `npm run dev`.